omargammoh/rpislave/README.md

   * <b>btsync_app</b>: Sync the data of the other apps with other devices (runs another software called [bittorrent sync](https://www.getsync.com/))

 # Contribute #
-Feel free to fork and contribute with new apps or improve current apps!
-We need apps to use the rpi as a media center.
+Feel free to do so...